Ice 2

-Ice 2 (Лёд 2) is a 2020 Russian musical romantic drama sports film directed by Zhora Kryzhovnikov, the film takes place after the events told in the original film.
+Ice 2 (Лёд 2) is a 2020 Russian musical romantic drama sports film directed by Zhora Kryzhovnikov.
 The film stars Aglaya Tarasova, Alexander Petrov and Mariya Aronova in the lead roles, joined by Nadezhda Mikhalkova and Yulia Khlynina.

 Ice 2 was theatrically released in Russia on Valentine's Day, February 14, 2020.

-The film is a sequel to the film Ice (2018 film) and, like its predecessor, became a blockbuster.
+The film is a sequel to the film Ice and, like its predecessor, became a blockbuster.
 It grossed 193.7 million rubles on opening day, making it the highest-grossing Russian film on opening day.
 In total, the film has grossed over 1.4 billion rubles.

 In 2024, a sequel, Ice 3, was released, marking the completion of the trilogy.

 Plot

 The film opens with Nadia Lapshina on her way to marry hockey player Sasha Gorin after a successful match.
 Time passes, and Nadia becomes pregnant; they are expecting a girl.
 Shortly after Sasha leaves for another game, Nadia goes into labor but tragically dies during childbirth due to complications.
 Sasha is left to raise their daughter, named after Nadia, but struggles to cope with his loss.

 Eight years later, children's coach Irina Shatalina gains custody of Nadia through the courts, prohibiting Sasha from seeing her.
 In despair, Sasha's volatile nature complicates matters, and he nearly attempts to flee with his daughter.
 However, Shatalina's intervention and Sasha's decision to renounce his parental rights lead to a temporary loss of custody.

 Eventually, Shatalina expresses remorse for her actions and they find Nadia together on the ice, leading to an emotional reunion.
 The film concludes with Nadia performing a routine on the ice, encouraged by her mother's spirit to succeed.
 In the final scene, Nadia, Sasha, Shatalina, and a social worker share a joyful moment on the hockey rink.